 Private companies that want to offer domain registration services can and should be accredited by ICANN.
-Legitimate registrars will indicated their accreditation status on their domain name registration agreements or in their terms and conditions.
+Legitimate registrars will indicate their accreditation status on their domain name registration agreements or in their terms and conditions.

 You can also check your registrar’s status in ICANN’s directory.

-There are a lot of registrar’s out there and many offer additional services such as customer service and support of administration tools.
+There’s a lot of registrar’s out there and many offer additional services such as customer service and support of administration tools.
 Ideally, you are looking for a company that takes customer service seriously as, when the time comes that you might need some help, you want to be able to talk to someone knowledgeable and friendly.

 Look into the various legitimate domain registrars and try to choose one that is best for your country and location.

 Ideally, you can ask around and get a personal recommendation from someone you know.
 However, you can always type the name of a registrar into Google and add “review” and “customer support”.
 This should bring you to online reviews about the company.